 Find out more

 You can access all of our services via MyCareerHub and stay up to date by following us on Twitter: @BUcareersweb.
-If you’d like to talk to us in person, you can find us at The Edge, just outside the library entrance on our Talbot Campus - opening times can be found on the BU website.
-Additionally, you can email us at email@example.com.
+If you’d like to talk to us in person, you can find us at the Careers Centre (outside the library, Talbot Campus).
+Additionally, you can email us at firstname.lastname@example.org.